 The differences in the data modelling between the S-57 M_QUAL Meta Object and the S-101 Quality of Bathymetric Data Meta Feature constitute one of the most significant changes from S-57 to S-101.
 In the S-101 data model, the defining S-57 CATZOC attribute has been effectively “deconstructed” into its component parts of position and depth accuracies; and seafloor coverage (including feature detection) in addition to the one-to-one translation to the S-101 attribute category of zone of confidence in data.
 This has been done in order to provide the mariner with more detailed information as to the quality of the bathymetric data included in the ENC dataset.
 For an indication of optional enhanced encoding available in S-101, see Appendix A, Table A-3.

-Category of Zone of Confidence in Data: During the automated conversion process, the value populated in the S-57 attribute CATZOC will be converted directly to the S-101 attribute category of zone of confidence in data; and in addition will be used to populate the S-101 mandatory attributes data assessment, features detected (complex attribute), full seafloor coverage achieved, horizontal position uncertainty (complex attribute) and vertical uncertainty (complex attribute).
+Category of Zone of Confidence in Data: During the automated conversion process, the value populated in the S-57 attribute CATZOC will be converted directly to the S-101 attribute category of zone of confidence in data; and in addition will be used to populate the S-101 mandatory attributes data assessment, features detected (complex attribute) and full seafloor coverage achieved; and horizontal position uncertainty (complex attribute) and vertical uncertainty (complex attribute) on the associated Spatial Quality Information type (see clause 2.3).
 The values populated for these attributes will correspond to the values shown in the ZOC table included in S-57 Appendix A, Chapter 2 – Attributes, as amended by S-57 Supplement No. 3.
-Data Producers may choose to re-evaluate these values in order to provide more accurate indications of these individual components of bathymetric data quality to the mariner, given that the automated values populated will correspond to the “worst case” for each component (see also additional comments for the data assessment attribute below).
+Data Producers may choose to re-evaluate these values in order to provide more accurate indications of these individual components of bathymetric data quality to the Mariner, given that the automated values populated will correspond to the “worst case” for each component (see also additional comments for the data assessment attribute below).
 For this reason, and also so as to ensure consistent portrayal of the indication of overall bathymetric data quality during the S-57 to S-101 transition period, the S-101 attribute category of zone of confidence in data is included as identical to the S-57 CATZOC attribute, from which ECDIS portrayal will be derived.

-Where the S-57 attributes POSACC or SOUACC have been populated for M_QUAL to indicate a higher accuracy then the CATZOC indicates, these values will override the CATZOC categorisation of position and depth accuracy in populating the horizontal position uncertainty and vertical uncertainty complex attributes during the automated conversion process.
+Where the S-57 attributes POSACC or SOUACC have been populated for M_QUAL to indicate a higher accuracy then the CATZOC indicates, these values will override the CATZOC categorisation of position and depth accuracy in populating the horizontal position uncertainty and vertical uncertainty complex attributes on the associated Spatial Quality during the automated conversion process.

 Data Assessment: The S-101 mandatory attribute data assessment introduces an option to reduce screen clutter in some ECDIS display modes through population of value 2 (assessed (oceanic)).
 This value is intended for use where an indication of the overall data quality is not considered to be required – generally in depths deeper the 200 metres.
 However, determination as to when this value may be populated cannot be made during the automated conversion process, therefore for all M_QUAL except those where CATZOC = 6 (zone of confidence U (data not assessed)), the corresponding Quality of Bathymetric Data will have data assessment populated with value 1 (assessed).